The Lord is a refuge for the oppressed, a stronghold in times of trouble.Psalm 9:9

 Many children and young people experience anxiety, stress and low mood during their life.
 This is a normal part of growing up and can have little extended impact on their lives.
 However, this may become more of a problem if these conditions start to impact on their learning and progress, school attendance and ability to form healthy friendships.

 At Derby Cathedral School, our pastoral system ensures our students receive the relevant support and guidance they need.
-This may be from their Form Tutor, Head of Year, Behaviour Support Officer or otherwise.
+This may be from their Form Tutor, Head of Year, Pastoral Year Lead or a member of the Safeguarding team.
 Your child may be signposted to more specialist services in school such as a Learning Mentor for further support.
-These may be in the form of one to one sessions or group interventions using a cognitive behaviour approach.
+These may be in the form of one to one sessions or group interventions using a cognitive behaviour therapy approach.

 If it is felt that professional external mental health support may be required, Derby Cathedral School will contact you.
 We have external counsellors in school daily, who are available for our students.
 Parents or staff can refer students via our Pastoral Support Officers or Heads of Year and students can also self-refer.